wagtail/rfcs/text/041-org-wide-guidelines.md

-Under this heading lists either who the person to contact might be, how to contact them (probably github issues) and if there is no one - a statement saying that no one is currently maintaining this project however you can submit a PR and ping a wagtail core group and they _might_ respond.
+Under this heading lists either who the person to contact might be, how to contact them (probably github issues) and if there is no one - a statement saying that no one is currently maintaining this project however you can submit a PR and ping a Wagtail core group and they _might_ respond.

 ### License